Who we are

 Windsor Leadership specialises in providing experience-led development programmes for senior leaders at Windsor Castle.

-For 25 years we have delivered programmes that challenge leaders to explore and discover their personal leadership styles and think about the key elements of leadership at the heart of business and society.
+For over 25 years we have delivered programmes that challenge leaders to explore and discover their personal leadership styles and think about the key elements of leadership at the heart of business and society.

 The foundations for Windsor Leadership were laid in 1981 when The Duke of Edinburgh, Professor Charles Handy and the Reverend Michael Mann set up the ‘Windsor Meetings’ aiming to tackle the big issues in society.
 Subsequently, in 1995 Windsor Leadership was created to focus on developing the top levels of leadership, using the teachings and ideologies of Professors John Adair and Charles Handy, both regarded as pioneers of modern day leadership theory.